 Learn more about attractions, guided tours, parks, and more.

-Art Galleries, Indigenous Culture
+Shopping, Indigenous Culture

-Museums & Heritage Sites, Attractions, Indigenous Culture
+Museums & Heritage Sites, Attractions, Indigenous Culture, Accessibility

 See all of British Columbia at the Royal BC Museum, a world-class museum of natural and human history.
 Explore our core galleries and immerse yourself in tales of where we’ve been and where we are going.
 Marvel at the totems, masks and cultural treasures featured in the world-class First Peoples Gallery.
 Walk through the colourful “language forest” in Our Living Languages and hear greetings in one of 34 Indigenous BC languages.
 Experience authentic artifacts and highly realistic settings — from the Woolly Mammoth in his rocky, icy world to a tar-scented trip on the HMS Discovery.
 From May 17 – December 31, discover a powerful culture that rose from the tropical rainforests of Central America thousands of years ago.
 Explore Maya identity from ancient times to the present day and see how science and belief have shaped the Maya world.
 See Maya: The Great Jaguar Rises, featuring the world’s largest and most impressive display of Maya objects from Guatemala.